How Do I Register?

 If you enlist a friend to fraudulently register for an upgraded permit, you can both be fined.

-You can't transfer your parking permit to anyone else.
+You can't transfer your parking registration to anyone else.
 If someone offers to sell you one, DON'T BUY IT.
-It could be stolen.

 What Do I Do If I Only Need A Car For A Couple Of Days?